 - 2.23.
 The pilot held a class 1 medical certificate with no restrictions, valid until 30 October 2021. - 2.24.
-The pilot's medical history was reviewed during the investigation by the Commission's aviation medical specialist.
-The specialist determined that there was nothing of relevance in the pilot's medical history. - 2.25.
+The pilot's medical history was reviewed during the investigation by the Commission's Medical Consultant, 14 based on communications and medical records from the Civil Aviation Authority, the pilot's aviation medical examiner and their general practitioner.
+The Medical Consultant determined that there was nothing of relevance to this accident in the pilot's recorded medical history. - 2.25.
 The injuries sustained during the accident limited the autopsy examination.
-The medical examination was inconclusive in identifying any potential medical factors contributing to the accident.
+The Medical Consultant was in communication with the coroner's pathologist throughout the examination and considered the autopsy findings and the full autopsy report.
+The autopsy identified an underlying heart condition.
 No evidence of performance-impairing substances was found. - 2.26.
 Commission investigators interviewed two people who had been in direct contact with the pilot in the 72 hours before the accident.
 The interviewees stated the pilot had rested following the previous morning's flying and was not known to be suffering from any personal health or fatigue issues.
 There had been no noticeable change in the pilot's demeanour.